tencentyun/intlcloud-documents/product/网络/专线接入/产品简介/应用场景/混合云部署_intl.md

 ## Solutions:
 - **Cloud IDC**: Use CVM and Cloud Database to deploy cloud IDC in a VPC created on Tencent Cloud.
-- **Connection method**: Integrate VPC IDC with your IDC private network via physical Direct Connect.
+- **Connection method**: Integrate VPC IDC with your IDC private network via Connection.
 - **Slave connection method**: Dual Direct Connect/VPN connection.

 ## Procedure
 If Direct Connect is used to connect your IDC and the VPC IDC on Tencent Cloud, you need to complete the following steps:
-1. Create the physical Direct Connect.
+1. Create the Connection.
-2. Create the Direct Connect tunnel.
+2. Create the Dedicated Tunnel.
-3. Create the Direct Connect tunnel for Direct Connect gateway, thus connecting your IDC to your VPC.
+3. Create the Dedicated Tunnel for Direct Connect gateway, thus connecting your IDC to your VPC.
 4. Configure the Direct Connect NAT (Optional).
 5. Configure the routing table associated with the subnets requiring communication.
-6. You can set up slaves for a Direct Connect by creating multiple physical Direct Connect or VPN connections.
+6. You can set up slaves for a Direct Connect by creating multiple Connection or VPN connections.
-For more information, please see [Physical Direct Connect](https://cloud.tencent.com/document/product/216/547).
+For more information, please see [Connection](https://cloud.tencent.com/document/product/216/547).